The-Academic-Observatory/observatory-platform/docs/api/ObservatoryApi.md

 </tbody>
 </table></div>

-## **put_telescope_type**
+## **put_workflow_type**
-> TelescopeType put_telescope_type(body)
+> WorkflowType put_workflow_type(body)

-create or update a TelescopeType
+create or update a WorkflowType

-Create a TelescopeType by passing a TelescopeType object, without an id.
-Update an existing TelescopeType by passing a TelescopeType object with an id.
+Create a WorkflowType by passing a WorkflowType object, without an id.
+Update an existing WorkflowType by passing a WorkflowType object with an id.

 ### Example